Jeb Bush: Impact on political party

 According to political scientist Susan MacManus from the University of South Florida, "In Florida, [Bush is] still perceived as conservative, especially on fiscal issues and even on social issues."

 Outside of Florida, fellow Republican leaders throughout the country have sought Bush's aid both on and off the campaign trail.
 Bush's out-of-state campaign visits include Kentucky, where Republican challenger Ernie Fletcher appeared with Bush and won that state's governorship in 2003, ending a 32-year streak of Democratic governors.
-In the first few months of 2014, Bush campaigned for New Mexico Gov. Susana Martinez, Nevada Gov. Brian Sandoval, Sen. Lamar Alexander (Tenn.), and David Jolly who won a special congressional election in Florida.
+In the first few months of 2014, Bush campaigned for New Mexico governor Susana Martinez, Nevada governor Brian Sandoval, Senator Lamar Alexander (Tenn.), and David Jolly who won a special congressional election in Florida.

 Bush has been criticized by some in the Tea Party as not being sufficiently conservative, as he supports positions on immigration and Common Core that are unpopular with some conservatives.
 Bush publicly criticized the national Republican party for its adherence to "an orthodoxy that doesn't allow for disagreement" on June 11, 2012.
 In comments shared with Bloomberg View, Bush suggested that Ronald Reagan and his father would "have had a hard time" finding support in the contemporary GOP.

 In October 2013, Bush called for passage of immigration reform.
 In April 2014, Bush said of illegal immigration: "It's an act of love.
 It's an act of commitment to your family.
 I honestly think that that is a different kind of crime.
 There should be a price paid, but it shouldn't rile people up that people are actually coming to this country to provide for their families."